 A flowing abundance of food sources made Philadelphia the capital of food and drink, right from earliest times.

 |Madeira Wine class=|

 The hundred years war, the thirty years war, the seven years war, and other European disagreements made it difficult to import wine to England, turning the wine import trade to Portugal.
-Port wine was of course prominent, but the best wine of all came from the Portugese colony of Madeira.
+Port wine was, of course, prominent, but the best wine of all came from the Portuguese colony of Madeira.
 The island of Madeira is closer to Africa than to Portugal, so the triangular slave trade made it easy to import Madeira wine to the British colonies in America.
-The eastern seaboard of America had no grape culture of any note, so the beverage trade centered on rum, whiskey, beer and Madeira.
+The eastern seaboard of America had no grape culture of any note, so the beverage trade centered on rum, whiskey, beer, and Madeira.
 George Washington is widely reported to have had half a bottle of Madeira every day for lunch, for example.

 |S. Weir Mitchell.
 Mitchell|